 The pad comes with dedicated knobs, which are pretty interesting.
 They can easily help a drummer create new sounds.
 Although you can’t change much on the sounds, it is still a pretty decent start altogether.

-The Percussion and Electro functions allow you to toggle between different features.
-It has a built-in shifting which can come in handy for some projects.
+The electronic Percussion and Electro functions allow you to toggle between different features.

 All three units work with the tuning knob.
 This helps you alter the feeling of any sample you want, like a fat snare sound on the Electro can be made to sound sharper.